sebasmd-projects/pruebaPymeDesk/README.md

 7. [Account client id:'3'](https://pdfront.sebasmoralesd.com/clients/3)

    Note:
-    - Only display info is you log in with the admin account
+    - Only display info if you log in with the admin account
     - admin | admin@admin.com | password